 A love story about three expats in Hong Kong - teacher Ava, banker Julian, and the alluring Edith - and explores the nuances and uncertainties of modern love

-Exciting Times, which was acquired in a seven-way bidding war, more than lives up to the hype ...
-It teems with insight around class, race, language and sexuality.
+Exciting Times more than lives up to the hype ...
 Likely to fill the Sally-Rooney-shaped hole in many readers' lives.

 2020 is set to be a huge year for Naoise Dolan